Can Chickens Eat Tomatoes? All You Need to Know!

 Minerals: Tomatoes also contain potassium, vital for healthy heart and muscle functioning.
 Magnesium, Calcium, and phosphorus help improve bone health and metabolic functions.

 Vitamin A: Tomatoes also contain a small amount of vitamin A, essential for eyes, growth, and reproductive health.
-The beta-carotene (carotenoids) is converted to vitamin A and helps function in body organs like eyes and the reproductive system in hens.
+The body converts beta-carotene (carotenoids) to vitamin A, which aids in the functioning of body organs such as eyes and the reproductive system in hens.

 Vitamin K (Phylloquinone) and Vitamin E (Alpha-tocopherol): These vitamins are available in tomatoes.
 They enhance the blood clotting time and keep the body cells healthy.